actions/toolkit/docs/action-types.md

 ## Why would I choose a container action?

-Container actions carry both the unit of work and the environment and toolsets and their dependencies.
+Container actions carry both the unit of work and the environment.

+This creates a more consistent and reliable unit of work where the consumer of the action does not need to worry about the toolsets and it's dependencies.

-Container actions are limited to Linux only.
+Container actions are currently limited to Linux only.

 ## Why would I choose a host action?

-Host actions decouple the unit of work from
+Host actions decouple the unit of work from the environment.

 Consider a simple example of testing a node lib on node 8, 10 and running a custom action.
 Each job will setup a node version on the host and custom-action will run it's unit of work on each environment (node8+ubunut16, node8+windows-2019, etc.)

-Host actions work on any environment that host action runtime is supported on which is currently node 12.

 ```yaml
 on: push